Simon-Dirks/living-library/README.md

 # The Living Library

-## The human face of academia

-The Living Library is an interactive platform made to help you orient yourself in the academic literature speaking about education in connection with the pandemic.
-While other search tools that have been created to date are run by algorithms and aim to be comprehensive, extracting and visualising quantitative data, the Living Library takes a complementary approach: it invites you to get to know a sampled part of the literature from an interpretive, human perspective.

-## It's alive!
+Welcome to the source code for building your own Living Library.
+The Living Library (LL) is an experimental format for surveying the academic literature on a topic of your choice.
+Three key features of the LL are its collaborative setup, thematic sorting according to article content, and temporal sorting according to the article submission date.
+This setup is ideal for working together in a team on a shared database that allows you to observe how the academic (or public) discourse develops over time.
+However, these are only some practical features.
+More importantly, the LL is designed to invite reflection on the meaning and the limits of open science.
+Its functions invite you to keep a logbook about the process of maintaining your LL, which is publicly visible on the platform – unless you choose otherwise by adjusting the source code accordingly.
+Your team members can also take notes on certain articles and the process of sorting them thematically.
+These notes can equally be visible on the platform – unless you choose otherwise.
+Finally, a commenting function allows anyone who visits your LL to enter the conversation – unless you choose otherwise.
+As you notice, your Living Library can take many shapes and become more or less open in different regards.
+This means that “Living Librarians” get to reflect on their values and boundaries, with questions such as:

+- "Who are you as a researcher?"
+- "What parts of your work should others be able to see?"
+- "How do you feel about others commenting on your work?"

+## A little history of the humans behind the LL
-The library is a small-scale project run by a team of devoted teachers, students and researchers.
-The thematic organisation of articles is based on continuous qualitative analyses of the literature with a coding scheme that evolves along with the academic conversation.
-Our aim is to identify and help others integrate the various red threads running through the literature.
-Throughout the aftermath of the pandemic, we will keep a finger on the pulse, asking: what has happened, what is happening now, and what matters?
-In the Living Library, you can explore overall themes in the literature in a connective manner and observe how the academic conversation changes over time.
+The first prototype of an LL is a small-scale project run by a team of devoted teachers, students and researchers at Utrecht University.
+You can find the platform here: https://living-library-uu.web.app/

+The thematic organisation of articles in this LL was based on continuous qualitative analyses of the literature with a coding scheme that evolved along with the academic conversation.
+Our aim was to identify and help others integrate the various red threads running through the educational literature on the pandemic.
+For over a year between 2020 and 2022, we kept a finger on the pulse, asking: What is happening, and what matters in education?

+The Flow of Time was hand-painted by Lizzy, one of the founders of the Living Library prototype.
+It reminds us that themes in the literature are more fluent and intertwined than our categories make it seem.
+It also reminds us that an overview on the literature is always a snapshot in time.

+While other search tools that have been created to date are run by algorithms and aim to be comprehensive, extracting and visualising quantitative data, our prototype of a Living Library took a complementary approach: it invites you to get to know a sampled part of the literature from an interpretive, human perspective.
+We invite you to do the same!

 ## Contact us

-We invite you to write to us with ideas, questions, praise and criticism on the Living Library: livinglibrary@uu.nl.
+Please write to us with ideas, questions, praise, and criticism on the Living Library: livinglibrary@uu.nl

 # Running the application